pcelman/Todo-Vanilla/README.md

-## Project created with React and styled with CSS and MaterialUI.
+## Project created with vanillaJS and styled with CSS.

 [Visit the webpage](https://todo-materialui.vercel.app/)